watchmeexplode5/lclone-crop-aio/README.md

 drive_service_account_file_path = /mnt/user/appdata/crop/service_accounts (NOTE: No trailing slash for service account folder) service_account_file = /mnt/user/appdata/crop/service_accounts/sa_gdrive_upload1.json (ANY SERVICE ACCOUNT WITHIN THAT FOLDER - Upon rotation, lclone will pick aother one - regardless of naming structure)

+## Updating
+Crop can be updated simply by running: /mnt/user/appdata/crop/crop update

+Lclone needs to be build from source at the current stage for all updates.
+That is why I've placed it on this repo simply for ease of use.
+To update it you can re-run the startup_install script.
+You can build from source via golang if you would like by going to l3dudz repo [Lclone](https://github.com/l3uddz/rclone/tree/feat/sa-cycle).

+Mergerfs builds the latest build upon running the startup_install script.

+## Folder Structure (just for reference)

 Appdata Folder Structure